Our Team

 Andy has always been known as “the animal guy” since he was a child.
 Instead of wanting to watch Sesame Street like the other kids, he would ask his parents to put on national geographic and animal planet.
 He would share all the interesting and wonderful facts about animals with his classmates and teachers, even if they didn’t want to hear about them.

 Andy studied Psychology at Lewis, a university in Romeoville, Illinois and focused as much of his coursework as possible on animal behavior and cognition.
 He spent the summer of 2019 volunteering at Glen Afric in Hartbeesport, South Africa.
-Working with many incredible animals like Elephants, Lions, Tigers, Hyenas, Leopards, Cheetahs, Giraffes and more!
+He worked with many incredible animals like Elephants, Lions, Tigers, Hyenas, Leopards, Cheetahs, Giraffes and more!
 It was this experience that solidified his conviction to working with animals for the rest of his life.

 In 2022, Andy moved from Chicago to Colorado.
 He spent the year working with Colorado Parks and Wildlife as a Limited Commission Park Ranger at Chatfield State Park in Littleton.
 Now, Andy is excited to be working with the Zoology Foundation to spread awareness and harbor stewardship for the protection of animals and wild places.